Testing the necessity of complex numbers in traditional quantum theory with quantum computers: Results

-A potentially confounding aspect of using cloud-based devices to perform experiments via Qiskit is that the user has little control over the calibration and tuning of the devices.
-Strictly speaking, the Qiskit Pulse programming kit~\cite{QiskitPulse} does afford users the ability to specify pulse-level timing dynamics in the hardware.
+A potentially confounding aspect of using cloud-based devices to perform experiments via Qiskit is that the user has little control over the calibration and tuning.
+Strictly speaking, the Qiskit Pulse programming kit~\cite{QiskitPulse} affords users the ability to specify pulse-level timing dynamics in the hardware.
 Such low-level control could potentially improve the quality of results obtained from these devices.
-The intent of the present work is to demonstrate that certain devices (e.g., {\texttt ibm\_lagos}, {\texttt ibm\_nairobi} ) can deliver reliable results for Bell-test-like experiments even without such low-level control.
+The intent of the present work is to demonstrate that most presently-available devices can deliver reliable results for Bell-test-like experiments even without such low-level control.
 Only a basic working knowledge of quantum circuits with the simplest form of readout-error mitigation is necessary to obtain the results presented.

-IBM devices are calibrated daily, and the relevant parameters are easily accessible to users.
-The calibrations affect the tuning of microwave pulses used to manipulate the qubits, and these daily calibrations tend to cause the results to ``drift'' significantly compared to differences attributable to statistical fluctuations for results collected within the same day.
-Data have been collected across several days during which several calibrations cycles have occurred.
-Detailed calibration information is collected in the supplemental material~\cite{supp}.
-The data collected from {\texttt ibm\_lagos} and {\texttt ibm\_nairobi} give results which are consistently well above the real/complex threshold.
-The results from {\texttt ibmq\_lima} and {\texttt ibmq\_manila} drift substantially enough that making firm conclusions from these results is difficult.
+IBM devices are calibrated daily, and the relevant parameters are available to users.
+The calibrations affect the tuning of microwave pulses used to manipulate the qubits, and these daily calibrations attempt to ensure the devices produce reliable and stable results.
+Data have been collected using the sampling approach across several days during which several calibrations cycles have occurred to sample results at various times between calibrations.
+Detailed calibration information is collected in the Supplementary Material.
+The data collected from \texttt{ibm\_lagos} and \texttt{ibm\_nairobi} give results which are consistently above the real/complex threshold by a significant amount ($\sim5\sigma$).